SadieDragon/TPR-Hints-Tool/log.md

             - There's an edge case, where if you create 2 saves within the same moment, the oldest save is overwritten.
 Oops.
             - jaq suggested using ``.anything-but-zip`` but i want the end user to be able to access the contents.
             - Once I add the ability for the user to define the file name, ``remove_old_files`` will be very broken, as it is winging it based on A-Z sorting. (or, in this case, 0-9)

+- Reloading Prototype:
+    - This, this will be fun.
+We get to unzip a folder, read all of the stuff, zip it back up, and carry along.

 - ...